OCram85/Blog/content/posts/pi-hole-as-docker-swarm-stack/index.md

 Additionally you have to set `Permit all origins` option under `Settings` -> `DNS tab` -> `Interface settings`.

 That's it.
-Now you're running Pi-Hole as a docker swarm service as DNS Server.
-You can now start defining your Pi-Hole groups and filter the clients.
+Now you're running Pi-hole as a docker swarm service as DNS Server.
+You can now start defining your Pi-hole groups and filter the clients.